-We all understand the benefits of exercise, yet adhering to an exercise routine tends to be a completely different story.
+We all understand the benefits of exercise for healthy aging, yet adhering to an exercise routine tends to be a completely different story.
 The most important conversation we have with new clients is discussing their physical activity history.
 This gives us a clear picture on how set our clients up for success in their health and wellness goals.

-But what if we told you there is a way to get healthier that does not involve traditional "exercise"?
+But what if we told you there is a way to age well that doesn't involve traditional "exercise"?
 Sound too good to be true?
-We promise this is not only possible, but also ideal for your health.
+We promise this is not only possible but also ideal for your health.

-What if we told you there was a way to incorporate more high quality movement into your life without changing your daily routine?
+What if we told you there was a way to incorporate more high-quality movement into your life without changing your daily routine?
 That you could work, spend time with your family, and even cook dinner all while getting healthier?
 This is what a movement-based lifestyle looks like.

 Take a closer look at exercise habits.
-Many might be proud to say they spend an hour per day at the gym and call themselves exercisers... but what are they doing the other 23 hours of the day?
+Many might be proud to say they spend an hour per day at the gym and call themselves exercisers, but what are they doing the other 23 hours of the day?
 This meets the recommended amount of activity per day, but then what impact does being sedentary for a majority of the day have?
-How much do we think about our movement beyond time at the gym?
+How much do we think about our movement beyond the time at the gym?

-Enter nutritious movement...
+Enter nutritious movement.
 Nutritious movement focuses on increasing both the quality and quantity of movement in your life for optimal health.
 For example, focusing on squatting throughout the day, sitting on the floor, and walking on a variety of surfaces in order to be better movers as opposed to better exercisers.
 In order to do this, most of us will need corrective exercise to strengthen specific muscles and find new mobility due to the movement habits we may have had most of our lives.
 Many of our muscles and joints have suffered a lack of use for years and are in need of attention.

 For example, humans used to have no option other than to sit on the ground to rest but now we find couches and chairs in our sitting spaces.
 Furniture is robbing us of the chance to use our full knee and hip range of motion, which limits our mobility over time making it increasingly difficult to sit on the floor.
-So, we perform corrective exercises to lengthen and strengthen specific muscle groups to help our knees move through a full range again.
+So, we do corrective exercises to lengthen and strengthen specific muscle groups to help our knees move through a full range again.
 But then what if we continue to spend most of our day in a chair as opposed to floor sitting or standing?
 We would just continue to be dependent on these exercises, rather than sitting on the floor so we use that mobility on a regular basis.

-Corrective exercise are simply the building blocks to living a healthy lifestyle.
+Corrective exercises are simply the building blocks to living a healthy lifestyle.
 The point of doing exercises to strengthen specific muscles is not to just continue doing these exercises our entire lives.
 We need to ask ourselves why we are doing these exercises.
 The answer is to improve our movement patterns throughout the day so we can live our best life.

 Incorporating squats, calf stretching, and reaching into daily chores to boost our movement throughout the day seems like much less of a mountain to climb than setting aside specified time for exercise.
 It’s long past time to change our thought process about movement and exercise to make a lasting impact on health.
 How might your day look different if you focused on “movement” rather than “exercise”?